 At 46 millimeters in diameter and 17 millimeters high, this is a huge watch.
 However, its gargantuan proportions are somewhat offset by an impressive water resistance rating of 500 meters: if used together with a professional electronic diving computer, it can become a nice companion for a hard-core diver.

-Judging by the photos that we have obtained recently, the watch has its hours and minutes hands, as well the hour markers covered with some luminous substance, which makes it usable even deep underwater.
+Judging by the photos that we have obtained recently, the watch has its hours and minutes hands, as well as the hour markers covered with some luminous substance, which makes it usable even deep underwater.
 The traditional dot on the rotating diving bezel is, too, painted with lume.

 As far as I understand, the watch is available for order right now.
 It is offered at a more than affordable price of $499.